 Application

-For an everyday makeup on the go or on the run, better said, the fastest way to apply this BB cream/foundation is the old style, with the fingers.
-For the whole face two pumps are more than enough, as the product has a lot of pigment and it’s very buttery, so it will cover the whole surface of the skin in an even way.
-You will notice how the face looks luminous, hydrated and kind of “wet”.
-This “wetness” will not dry down so fast, it will take a few hours.
-Even with powder, it keeps the juicy effect for some time.
-I prefer to apply the BB cream with a fluffy ,dense brush and remove the excess with a beauty sponge as I like to have the minimum amount on my skin.
-As for priming, the normal skincare routine will be just fine, a serum plus a light moisturizer according to your skin type.
-The brand recommends a regular primer, so if you will use that, you can skip the moisturizer.
-The application with different types of tools and primers is always smooth.
-The product glides on the skin, can be blended seamlessly and coverage can be build, although one layer will be enough in most cases.
+For everyday makeup on-the-go or, better said, on the run :)), for the fastest way to apply this BB cream/foundation, the old-school method with fingers works best.
+For the whole face, two pumps are more than enough, as the product is highly pigmented and super buttery, covering the entire skin surface evenly.
+You’ll notice how your face looks luminous, hydrated, and has a “wet” effect.
+This “wetness” won’t dry down too quickly, lasting a few hours- even with powder, it retains a juicy finish for some time.
+Personally, I prefer applying the BB cream with a fluffy ,dense brush and removing excess product with a beauty sponge to get the minimum amount on my skin.
+As for priming, your regular skincare routine will suffice- serum and a light moisturizer suited your skin type.
+However, the brand recommends using a regular primer, which will allow you to skip the moisturizer.
+Application with different types of tools and primers is smooth, allowing the product to glide on seamlessly and blend effortlessly, with buildable coverage that’s usually sufficient in just one layer.

 Swatches

-As I have learned-the hard way- from Reddit, when swatches are posted, we need to state the light in which they were photographed, if primer was used and what is the skin shade.
-So, for the Missha BB cream I have used only a moisturizing cream and the pictures were made in direct midday sunlight (not morning/ evening warm light) and my skin tone is light-medium neutral.
-My summer match is 23 Natural beige and for the winter I would go for the 21 Light beige, but I almost always use it combined with other foundation if I need a more sheer coverage or for adjusting the undertone of one.
+As I’ve learned the hard way from Reddit, when posting swatches, we need to state the lighting in which they were photographed, if primer was used and what is the skin shade.
+So, for the Missha BB cream, I’ve used only a moisturizing cream and the pictures were made in direct midday sunlight (not morning/ evening warm light), and my skin tone is light-medium neutral.
+My summer match is 23 Natural beige, and for winter, I would go for the 21 Light beige, but I almost always use it combined with other foundations if I need a more sheer coverage or for adjusting the undertone.

 For now, there are only 7 shades available.
-The best thing is that the number and shade name comes with a description, so it’s easy to find the correct undertone that you need.
+The best thing is that the number and shade name come with a description, so it’s easy to find the correct undertone that you need.

 The shades are as follows (from the lightest to the deepest):